scollovati/birthspiral/README.md

 ## To Do's
 - find appropriate LICENSE
 - create a fun homepage
-- require 6 digit input number
 - parse the numerical input and use it as a variable for the spiral color, length, ... (angle should be at least 35)
 - create a "best of" of the parameters: angle 225 is really cool!
 With angles after 90° the spiral twists!
 Try 3456
 - adding a slider for changing the color of the background: B/W or RGB?
-- add the possibility to press enter for starting a new spiral
+- add the possibility to press the key "enter" for starting a new spiral
-- remove the real time update of the angle variable (?)
 - possibility to save the canvas as an image, pdf or GIF
 - possibility to send the image via email
 - make the homepage responsive